jpierik/CSE280/readme.md

 6. Always create a new branch when you want to start a new task for the project.
 After you have written some code, go into the github desktop app and commit your changes with a details comment and maybe even a summary.
+When naming your branch, make it short but make it meaningful to what you are doing.

 7. Commit changes often.
 Don't wait until you have written a lot of code to make a commit to the branch you created.
 It is much easier to fix code that has a good commit